 What is Bill of lading email virus?

-As a rule, malspam emails are disguised as official letters from legitimate companies, organizations and contain a website link or attachment.
-Cyber criminals send such emails with a purpose to trick recipients into infecting their computers with malware.
-This particular malspam email is used to distribute a piece of trojan-type malware called Dridex.
+Generally, malspam emails are disguised as official messages from legitimate companies and organizations and contain a website link or attachment.
+Cyber criminals send these emails to trick recipients into infecting their computers with malware.
+This particular malspam email is used to distribute Trojan-type malware called Dridex.

-Dridex is the name of a malicious software that is designed to log keystrokes (record keyboard input).
 Typically, cyber criminals use malware of this type to steal sensitive information.
-For example, login credentials (usernames, email addresses, passwords), credit card details, social security numbers, etc. In other words, to steal information that could be used to make fraudulent purchases, transactions, steal identities, personal account and/or for other malicious purposes.
-Therefore, it is strongly recommended not to trust irrelevant emails that contain links or attachments, and more importantly, not to open links or files in such emails.
+For example, login credentials (usernames, email addresses, passwords), credit card details, social security numbers, etc. I.e., to steal obtain that could be used to make fraudulent purchases and transactions, steal identities and personal accounts, and for other malicious purposes.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|